 Each year, some students ask if they can bring pets, such as dogs or cats.
 Sadly, from transportation to vaccination, and from import licenses to accommodation, there are many reasons that it is simply not feasible - therefore, we do not allow pets on the programs.

 Yes, all our programs have laundry facilities either in or very close to the residences.
 Laundry is often coin- or card-operated, and program Deans are available to assist students in learning where and how to use the machines to launder their clothes.

 Do you provide Kosher or Halal food in the dining halls?

 We welcome students of all faiths and orientations, and we pride ourselves on accommodating and welcoming everyone!
-We are able to provide Kosher and Halal meals in dining halls, and we cater to all manner of dietary requirements.
-We warmly encourage you to be in touch with our New York office to let them know about your needs.
+We are happy to provide Kosher and Halal meals in dining halls, and we cater to all manner of dietary requirements.
+We warmly encourage you to be in touch with our Admissions Team to let them know about your needs.

 Are all the programs the same?

 The structure of each of our programs is similar, but beyond that, our programs differ according to size, location, and courses offered.

 A major difference to consider when choosing a program is the variety of courses offered in each location.
 Each program offers a selection of popular subjects as well as relatively specialized courses for students with particular interests and passions.
-Our continental programs offer language classes as well as immersion classes in either French or Spanish.
+Our programs in continental Europe offer language classes as well as immersion classes in either French or Spanish.

 What are the differences between the cities of Oxford and Cambridge?